- 1. What Is A Hmo Property?

-Following a landlord HMO guide is vital, considering the rental market for House in Multiple Occupation (HMO) properties is growing.
-More landlords are applying for HMO mortgages and demand to hire single rooms, instead of entire houses is increasing.
+Following a landlord HMO property guide is vital, considering the rental market for House in Multiple Occupation (HMO) properties is growing.
+More landlords are applying for HMO mortgages and demand to hire single rooms, instead of entire houses, is increasing.

 A HMO can generate more income vs a ‘normal’ buy to let property for a landlord.
 In addition single room tenants prefer the lower deposits and lower rent charges.